7am (Video Game Hour)

 10am (Mystical Sword Hour)

-Let's face it...if you carried a mystical sword in the 80s, you were king.
-But as popular as He-Man and Thundercats were in the 80s, the swords were kinda lame.
-There was very little swashbuckling sword play in these cartoons.
-He-Man's sword was basically a portable Superman phone booth and Lion-O's Sword of Omens was a glorified pair of Bushnell binoculars.
+Let's face it...if you carried a mystical sword in the '80s, you were king.
+But as popular as He-Man and Thundercats were in the '80s, the swordplay was kinda lame.
+There was very little swashbuckling in these cartoons with He-Man's sword as basically a portable Superman phone booth and Lion-O's Sword of Omens as a glorified pair of Bushnell binoculars.
 But man, could those swords ever deflect some laser beams.
-We didn't care about not having those epic sword-play battles, it was all showmanship.
-These characters had the coolest weapons on the planet...and they knew it.
-(Except when they frequently lost them.)
+After all, we didn't care about the epic sword-play battles because it was all showmanship.
+These characters had the coolest weapons on the planet...and they knew it (except when they frequently lost them.)

 11am (Fictional Creature Hour)